palcodes/college-project/README.md

 # College-Project
 A university project I am working on <br />
 Contains a <br />
-1. PHP Yii based Admin Panel <br />
+1. Django Panel <br />
-2. Backend Sass based Template
+2. Frontend for the website
+3. ps. am learning